Splamy/TS3AudioBot/README.md

         1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-64bit-static\ffmpeg` and copy it to `TS3AudioBot/bin/Release/`

 #### Windows
+1. Make sure you have installed `.NET Framework 4.6`
-1. Build the C# AudioBot with Visual Studio.
+1. Build the AudioBot with Visual Studio.
+1. Getting the dependencies
    1. Get the ffmpeg [32bit](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.zip) or [64bit](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-latest-win64-static.zip) binary.
    1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static\bin\ffmpeg.exe` to `TS3AudioBot\bin\Release\`

 ### Installation
 1. Create a group for the AudioBotAdmin with no requirements (just ensure a high enough `i_group_needed_member_add_power`).